dh-notes/dhnotes/pages/lit-journals.md

 [**Sign Systems Studies**](http://www.sss.ut.ee/index.php/sss) was established in 1964 by Juri Lotman (initially as Труды по знаковым системам - Σημειωτικη), and is thus the oldest international semiotic periodical.
 Originally (until 1992) a Russian-language series, it is now published in English, and has become a central institution in the semiotics of culture.

+[**Style**](http://www.psupress.org/Journals/jnls_Style.html) invites submissions that address questions of style, stylistics, and poetics—as we have traditionally.
+These submissions may include research and theory in discourse analysis, literary and nonliterary genres, narrative, figuration, metrics, and rhetorical analysis.
+In addition, Style also now welcomes contributions employing recent developments in several psychologies—cognition, bioevolutionary psychology, family systems, and human development—as those may relate to the study of literature and the humanities.
+Furthermore, the editors will be pleased to consider submissions on pedagogy generally as such relate to the teaching of literature and the humanities.
+Contributions may draw from such fields as literary criticism, critical theory, linguistics, philosophy of language, rhetoric, narrative, and composition studies as well as the varieties of psychologies and pedagogies.

 [[top]](#directory)

 ## T